ghavamzadeh/ghavamzadeh/README.md

 ### Im John, a Gothenburg-based, front-end developer & designer from Sweden.
-Self taught and been developing on the web for over 10 years now.
+Self taught and been developing on the web for over 10 years.
 I like to resolve design problems, create smart user interface and imagine useful interaction.

 ------------